Heawikk/OutlastMP/README.md

-﻿# OutlastMM - Outlast 1 Multiplayer Mod
+﻿# OutlastMP - Outlast 1 Multiplayer Mod

 An unofficial multiplayer mod for **Outlast 1** built on UnrealScript / UDK.